dafyddcrosby/docs.daveops.net/books/practice_of_cloud_system_administration.md

----
-title: "The Practice of Cloud System Administration"
+# "The Practice of Cloud System Administration"
----

 What are the well-defined business objectives?
 Work backwards.